Why Employees Leave...The Facts

 “People leave managers, not companies.”
 We have all heard this famous quote hundreds of times, but the reality of what it means is a hard pill to swallow.

-An interesting survey conducted by iTalent researching exactly why employees leave reveals the cold facts.
+An interesting survey conducted by iTalent, which researched exactly why employees leave, revealed the cold facts.
 The survey results clearly show that an employee's immediate boss is the predominant reason for departure, followed by compensation, environment, and growth.

 1. Employee turnover can cost your business big time.
 Not only are there costs associated with hiring, training and onboarding a replacement, but the loss in productivity during this time can impact your bottom line considerably and cause damage to the business.